Pro-Life Education Starts at Home

 Education inspires action

 If we say we want to build respect for every human being, we have to show our children how.
 Learning to treat others with compassion takes practice.
 As a family, do spiritual and corporal works of mercy together throughout the year.
+Have your child write an essay for our pro-life essay contest.
+This is a great way to teach him to articulate his beliefs!

 Encourage your children to play with the little girl who seems different or to stand up for the boy who is constantly teased.
 Show your children how to act and how to speak about people with disabilities by being a living witness to the gospel of life yourself.